 A borrower might not be able document their income for a variety of reasons.
 One example is a business owner selling their business, who may not have any income.
 Another example would be someone whose income comes from tips and gratuities but they don’t deposit cash in their personal bank accounts.

-Is there a No Income Verification Mortgage Available in 2022
+Is there a No Income Verification Mortgage Available

 Most lenders require that borrowers have income documentation in order to be eligible for a mortgage.
 They do not offer true no income verification mortgages, regardless of whether it is a purchase or refinance.
 Although they may claim to have no income verification mortgages, it must be an investment property that generates rental income in order to qualify for the loan.
 This is also called a debt service ratio.
 Your employment history will be checked even if you apply for a DSCR loan.